gseasons/AnalysisMultiverse/README.md

   3. To rerun an analysis using the same pipelines as a prior run: 'python /PATH/TO/MULTIVERSE.PY/multiverse.py -r -rr -d /PATH/TO/BIDS_DATA -o /PATH/TO/OUTPUT_FOLDER'
     a.
 This requires the output directory to contain the reproducibility directory (including generation files) of the analysis to reproduce
     b.
 Similarly, the files multiverse/configuration/general_configuration.pkl and multiverse/configuration/multiverse_configuration.pkl should be the same as the analysis to be reproduced
+  4. Note: It may take a long time from the workflow calling .run() to actual execution (connecting nodes/inputs/outputs) - important in multiverse, as the more nodes, subjects, and pipelines the longer this will take (important to ask if some way to request fewer resources while this happening, then step up to needed amount once starts running)

 # Node Naming Conventions/Multiverse Modification
 - To add more parameters to multiverse analysis, edit the default.json file in configuration